11 Tips for Photographing Your Child in Youth Sports

 But with so much happening at once and the players moving quickly, it can be hard to get any decent shots.
 If you’re tired of snapping grainy, out-of-focus, moment-too-late photos, up your picture-taking game with these tips for photographing your child in youth sports.

-Shoot in Bursts
+1. Shoot Youth Sports in Bursts

 In a fast-paced game, it’s impossible to know when to hit the shutter button.
 Snapping photos one after another increases the chance of capturing the perfect shot.
 Your phone may even have a burst mode, which takes multiple pictures per second that you can sift through later.